paramireze/paramireze.github.io/_posts/2018-05-22-intro-to-audio.markdown

 ## AVFoundation Concepts

 ### NSSearchPathForDirectoriesInDomains`
-creates a directory of search paths that the application can use to create the filePath. the `Filepath` is a parameter used to instantiate the `AVAUDIORecorder class
+creates a directory of search paths that the application can use to create the filePath. the `Filepath` is a parameter used to instantiate the `AVAudioRecorder` class

-### `AVAudioRecorder`
+### AVAudioRecorder
 is a class that allows an application to use an iOS audio device.
 When the user clicks the record audio button, our action will provide the filepath location and the settings as parameters when instantiating the `AVAudioRecorder` class.
 Once instantiated, we then call its functions isMeteringEnabled(), preparedToRecord(), and record() to enable the recording functionality